 Andrew D. Meyer is a performer and sonic adventurer on multiple woodwinds with a focus on solo soprano saxophone improvisation and composition.
 In performance, as well as composition, he often mixes short rhythmic phrases in a repetitive manner with improvisation, running the full dynamic range and exploring the multitude of sonic possibilities the soprano saxophone has to offer.
-Recent performances have included the Beacon Theater in Manhattan, performances on the national tours of Chicago and Cirque Musica.
+Recent performances have included the Beacon Theater in Manhattan, and performances on the national tours of Chicago and Cirque Musica.
 He has performed adventurous new music in many locales including the COMA series at Manhattan’s ABC No Rio, the Leftover Daylight Series at Toronto’s Array Music Studios, Sound of MU in Oslo, Norway, as a featured artist at the New Genre Festival at Tulsa’s Living Arts, the International Society for Improvising Musicians (ISIM) conference, the North American Saxophone Alliance (NASA) national conference, and many others.
 As a soloist, Meyer has appeared with the Ohio Valley Symphony Orchestra and the Ohio University Symphony Orchestra.

 A native of Northeast Ohio, Meyer has earned a masters degree in saxophone performance at Ohio University and a bachelors degree in saxophone performance at Youngstown State University.
 While at Ohio University, Meyer won the student soloist competition and the graduate award for performance.
 During his time in Youngstown, Meyer co-lead the short-lived Music Actual concert series that brought improvising luminaries such as Wade Matthews, Tatsuya Nakatani, Rueben Radding, and Thollem McDonas to the region.
 During this time, he co-founded the improvising trio (the) giants of gender, which performed widely across the United States and garnered the following praise for its recordings:

 “Their playing is populated by suggestions and vignettes that gradually develop into a fully realized concept which can sound galvanizing, or just a curiosity, but never fails to elicit interest in the listener” -Massimo Ricci, Touching Extremes